setyoaji21/dbo-technical-test/README.md

 ## :clipboard: Contribution guide
 * `npm install` or `yarn install`
-* Please don't use jQuery or jQuery based plugins since there are many pure Vue alternatives

 For detailed explanation on how things work, checkout the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).